bodrick/awesome/TOPICS.md

 *   [builtbybel/ThisIsWin11](https://github.com/builtbybel/ThisIsWin11) - The real PowerToys for Windows 11
 *   [Sophia-Community/SophiApp](https://github.com/Sophia-Community/SophiApp) - :zap: The most powerful open source tweaker on GitHub for fine-tuning Windows 10 & Windows 11
 *   [AveYo/MediaCreationTool.bat](https://github.com/AveYo/MediaCreationTool.bat) - Universal MCT wrapper script for all Windows 10/11 versions from 1507 to 21H2!

-## accessibility

-*   [itext/itext7-dotnet](https://github.com/itext/itext7-dotnet) - iText for .NET is the .NET version of the iText library, formerly known as iTextSharp, which it replaces. iText represents the next level of SDKs for developers that want to take advantage of the benefits PDF can bring.
-Equipped with a better document engine, high and low-level programming capabilities and the ability to create, edit and enha
-*   [cmauri/eviacam](https://github.com/cmauri/eviacam) - webcam based mouse emulator
-*   [ankit/stylebot](https://github.com/ankit/stylebot) - Change the appearance of the web instantly
-*   [openedx/paragon](https://github.com/openedx/paragon) - 💎 An accessible, theme-ready design system built for learning applications and Open edX.
-*   [instructure/instructure-ui](https://github.com/instructure/instructure-ui) - A UI Component Library made by Instructure, Inc.
-*   [ucfopen/VAST](https://github.com/ucfopen/VAST) - VAST is a Python script that searches an Instructure Canvas course for media and returns results in a CSV file.
-*   [ucfopen/quiz-extensions](https://github.com/ucfopen/quiz-extensions) - A self-service LTI for faculty to easily extend time for multiple users for all quizzes at once.
-*   [ucfopen/UDOIT](https://github.com/ucfopen/UDOIT) - The Universal Design Online content Inspection Tool, or UDOIT (pronounced, “You Do It”) enables faculty to identify accessibility issues in their Learning Management System.
-It will scan a course, generate a report, and provide resources on how to address common accessibility issues.
-*   [bootstrap-vue/bootstrap-vue](https://github.com/bootstrap-vue/bootstrap-vue) - BootstrapVue provides one of the most comprehensive implementations of Bootstrap v4 for Vue.js.
-With extensive and automated WAI-ARIA accessibility markup.
-*   [OptiKey/OptiKey](https://github.com/OptiKey/OptiKey) - OptiKey - Full computer control and speech with your eyes
-*   [chromelens/chromelens](https://github.com/chromelens/chromelens) - Chrome DevTools extension for web accessibility development
-*   [pa11y/pa11y-dashboard](https://github.com/pa11y/pa11y-dashboard) - Pa11y Dashboard is a web interface which helps you monitor the accessibility of your websites
-*   [dequelabs/axe-core](https://github.com/dequelabs/axe-core) - Accessibility engine for automated Web UI testing

 ## acroform